wiwao/ThermalCam_Tracker/README.md

 $ cd of_11.2/apps/myApps/Darknet__LEPTON3PI_Trackr/src

-And open ofApp.cpp with geany and edit as follows;-
+And open ofApp.cpp with geany and edit accorrding to your Raspberry Pi password, directory, etc., as follows;-

 ![sshpass](image/sshpass.png)